Meeting Room Policy

 The Ouachita Parish Public Library has meeting rooms at all library buildings.
 These rooms are dedicated first to library-sponsored meetings.
 If the library is not using the rooms, they may be booked by organizations in the following classifications: organizations of a cultural, educational, historical, altruistic, religious, fraternal, professional, horticultural, hobby or similar nature.
 These are all subject to the approval of the Library Director.

 To use the meeting rooms, applications must be made in advance of the meeting date.
-An application form may be obtained from any branch.
+An application form may be obtained from any branch or online at this link. **Meeting room app and packet**

 Meeting rooms are to be made available to all.
 No single group may dominate any room, as meeting rooms are not intended to be permanent or long-term meeting places which would restrict access of others.
 Therefore, a group may book a meeting room once per month, system-wide, for four months in advance, and thereafter may be preempted by another group wishing to use the room on a one-time basis with one month’s notice.
 The library has priority with regard to use of the meeting rooms.
 With one month’s notice, any group may be moved or re-scheduled should a room be needed by the library.
 Groups wishing to use the meeting room must seek prior approval through the Director for room use, as well as any PR materials to be used about the meeting held on library property.